 If these are not enough to control your acne, you may want to add on certain active products to achieve better control.
 However it is important to start slow and not use too many different products at the same time as they can dry and irritate your skin, leading to more acne.

-Antibiotics (clindamycin, erythromycin) – Topical antibiotics help to kill the acne bacteria and reduce their activity on the skin surface.
+- Antibiotics – Topical antibiotics help to kill the acne bacteria and reduce their activity on the skin surface.
 However they do not reduce the oil production of the skin.
 Thus they are best used together with topical retinoids.

 Most people will see improvement in their acne after using these products for a few months.
 Improvement can be slow at the start so you need to have some patience.
 If the problem persists, do consult a doctor for proper advice and treatment.
 More severe and stubborn acne will require combining topical products with other forms of treatment such as oral medication, chemical peel, LED light and laser.
 It is always better to treat and control acne as soon as possible to reduce the risk of acne scarring.
 Keep a lookout on our upcoming article on the different types of lasers for acne treatment.